Killing The SAT Means Hurting Minorities

 To read those dissents, and my responses to both those readers and two others, go to the full edition of the Dish.

 The View From Your Window Contest

-Where do you think?
-Email your entry to email@example.com.
+Where do you think this view is located?
+Email your guess to email@example.com.
 Please put the location — city and/or state first, then country — in the subject line.
 Proximity counts if no one gets the exact spot.
 Bonus points for fun facts and stories.
-Proximity counts.
 The winner gets the choice of a VFYW book or two annual Dish subscriptions.
 If you are not a subscriber, please indicate that status in your entry and we will give you a three-month sub if we select your entry for the contest results (example here if you are new to the contest).
 Happy sleuthing!

-The results for the last week’s window are coming in a separate email to subscribers later today.
+The results for the last week’s view are coming in a separate email to subscribers later today.

 See you next Friday.